 The Institutional Economics of Identity

 Identification forms a key part of all but the least sophisticated economic and political transactions.
 More complex or significant transactions demand more formal identification of the parties involved.
-In this paper we develop an institutional economics of identity.
-We distinguish between a Demsetzian evolutionary view of identity institutions and a ‘legal-centric’ view of identity institutions.
-In the former view, identity is a contextual, fluid and subjective, and evolved for market, social and political exchange.
-In the latter, identity is uniform and permanent, and created (imposed) by governments.
-Governments have an interest in identity insofar as identity is used in the process of tax collection, entitlements, and conscription.
-Private organisations free ride off state-provided identification services.
+In this paper we develop an institutional as well as a public choice theory of identity.
+We distinguish between a Demsetzian evolutionary view of identity and a ‘legal-centric’ view of identity.
+In the former view, identity is contextual, fluid and subjective.
+In the latter, identity is uniform and permanent.
+Governments have an interest in identity insofar as identity is used in the process of tax collection and welfare provision (and previously conscription).
+Private organisations free-ride off state-provided identification services.
 The paper concludes with a discussion about technological change and identity management.
-We characterise two possible futures: one in which new technologies enable states to create more comprehensive uniform identities, and one in which new technologies enable identities to be ‘federated’ and transferred to citizens.
+We characterise two possible futures: one in which blockchain and related technology enables states to create more comprehensive uniform identities, and one in which these technologies enable identities to be ‘self-sovereign’ and transferred to citizens.

 JEL Classification: D02, D23, H40